This information is part of the Colgate University catalog, 2020–21.

 For more information about the program, honors/high honors, transfer credit, etc., visit the Africana and Latin American studies program page.

-The requirements for the ALST major with a concentration in Latin American studies are as follows:
+The requirements for the ALST major with a concentration in Caribbean studies are as follows:

 One additional 200- or 300-level elective must be selected from any area of the program outside of the student's primary concentration.

 UNST 410 - Seminar: Area, Regional, and Global Study is the senior capstone seminar and is required for all majors.
 In the event that UNST 410 is not offered, students may substitute another seminar in consultation with the coordinator and the program director.

 Students interested in pursuing honors can find the additional requirements on the Africana and Latin American Studies program page.